-“NovelEco is a citizen science project that will measure for the first time the societal attitudes to urban wild spaces by asking citizens to study them."
+“NovelEco is a citizen science project that will measure for the first time the societal attitudes to urban wild spaces by asking people to study them."

 Scientific Approach

-It will engage citizens in co-creating an online instrument to enable ecological data collection within urban novel ecosystems.
-During data collection, the citizen scientists will also record their attitudes to novel ecosystems and reveal whether engagement with them alters their values and perhaps even their environmental behaviour.
+It has engaged with people in co-creating an online instrument to enable ecological data collection within urban novel ecosystems.
+During data collection, participatory scientists can also record their attitudes to novel ecosystems and reveal whether engagement with them alters their values and perhaps even their environmental behaviour.
 Comparing these data with the wider community this project will be the first to quantify the social and ecological values of novel ecosystems.
 NovelEco will refine and redefine the novel ecosystem concept and create a new awareness of the transformative potential of urban wild spaces.

 Gathering data